Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 ## Step 2: Sample Demultiplexing using Stacks
-Requires a .txt file with sample barcodes of each well on the plate to demultiplex samples. prepare a txt file listing sample IDs and corresponding barcodes.
-The barcode file is `A1_A1_barcodes`, note that the sample IDs will be different for rach library.
+Requires a .txt file with sample barcodes of each well on the plate to demultiplex samples.
+Prepare a txt file listing sample IDs and corresponding barcodes.
+The barcodes can be found in `A1_A1_barcodes`, note that the sample IDs will be different for rach library.

 Important: The BestRAD protocol we used to construct library generates a unique “GG” at the beginning, so you have to add “GG” before you formal barcodes.